 Coinop.org is now a .NET Core app on Linux with MariaDB as the database server.
-It lives somwhere in the cloud.
+It lives somewhere in the cloud.
 It has been a variety of things, previous...

 Before its journey to the cloud, coinop.org used to live (for about 9 years) on a dual Atom server running Microsoft Windows Server 2008 and SQL Server, sitting on Kurt Koller's desk in his office.

 Before that who knows.
 It's been through a lot of changes over the years.
-It's always run in the Microsoft stack, and I'd port it from one technology to the other and enhance it when I wanted to learn something new.
+It's always run in the Microsoft stack, and Kurt would port it from one technology to the other and enhance it when he wanted to learn something new.

-Below is some information about the people that make this website a possibility.
+Below is some information about the other people that make this website a possibility.

 Kurt played way too many games as a kid.
 Had he used the dollar cost averaging method of investing the money he blew on arcade games, he'd have retired by now.

 Here are some outdated documents about Kurt Koller's arcade game collection.
-In addition, there is Kurt Koller's personal website for those interested, as well as sarcasm.com, the first domain I ever registered.
+In addition, there is Kurt Koller's personal website for those interested, as well as sarcasm.com, the first domain he ever registered.

-Hilary Lantz was my business partner for many years at Minimalist and helped out with organization and editorial on the site.
+Hilary Lantz was Kurt's business partner for many years at Minimalist and helped out with organization and editorial on the site.
 She's not a big gamer, but she tolerated this nonetheless.